 - Scaffolding, General Requirements, Construction

 As responsible employers and employees, it is advised to abide by all OSHA standards to keep your place of employment safe and enjoyable.
 By following these standards, we can avoid workplace injuries, increase employee productivity, and decrease the amount of workers compensation claims.

 The attorneys at Phillips Law Group have great sympathy of those injured on the job, and offer our assistance to those in pursuit of obtaining a workers compensation claim.
 Our attorneys have helped countless individuals obtain the compensation they deserve and will work tirelessly on your specific case.

 With our primary location in Phoenix, Arizona, we are able to serve throughout the entire state and elsewhere.

 Some of the local Phoenix areas we serve include:

 - Pinnacle Peak

-If you have been injured at your place of work and are in need of workers compensation, we welcome you to contact our law firm today by calling or texting 1-800-706-3000.
+If you have been injured at your place of work and are in need of workers compensation, we welcome you to contact our law firm today by calling 1-800-706-3000.
 Our team is standing by to collect information about your injuries or illnesses, and will connect you with one of our experienced attorneys ready to handle your specific case.